 Consider speaking with a credit counselor who can help you determine the proper steps to take in your situation.
 One of those steps may be a debt management plan — though keep in mind that it’s rare a collection agency will participate in one.

 With a debt management plan, the credit counseling agency may negotiate a lower interest rate or monthly payment.
-Additionally, it will set up a new payment agreement with your lenders, which you’ll participate in over three to five years.
+Additionally, it will set up a new repayment agreement with your lenders, which you’ll participate in over three to five years.

-However, keep in mind that a debt management plan is typically best considered earlier on in the process to maximize the possibility that you can do it.
+However, keep in mind that a debt management payment plan is typically best considered earlier on in the process to maximize the possibility that you can do it.

-If the lender has already given up on collecting the debt, they may be amenable to a debt settlement.
+If the lender has already given up on collecting the outstanding debt, they may be amenable to a debt settlement.
 This is also the case for debt collection agencies, which can still profit with a lower amount.

 If you’re considering debt settlement, know that you can go it alone.
 But it may be better to hire a debt attorney to help you through the process.
 Not only can an experienced attorney do an excellent job with the negotiation, but they can also take over communications and help protect your rights as a consumer.

 You can request a free consultation with Tayne Law Group to get expert advice on how to proceed.

 Note: If you settle for less than what you owe, you may owe taxes on the discharged portion of the debt.
 Ensure you understand the tax code surrounding the process to avoid dealing with a huge tax bill at the end of the year.